bolt/core/UPGRADING.md

 # From Bolt 5.2 to 6.0

+## Symfony upgrade

+This release upgrades to Symfony 6.4, so you will need to verify your own implementation.
+The `sensio/framework-extra-bundle` has been dropped as dependency, so migrate those usages as well, or include the dependency yourself (not recommended).

 ## Dropped Bolt provided migrations

 As migrations heavily depend on the used database and were incomplete to begin with, we have dropped database migrations from this application.
 Instead, we will be offering a migration path or example migrations in these notes.